lwpyr/CSP-pedestrian-detection-in-pytorch/README.md

 This code is only for CityPersons dataset, and only for center-position+height regression+offset regression model.

+## NOTE
+This repo will no longer be updated.
+After all the experiments are done, I will open a new repo.
+Currently MR of CityPerson has reach 10.2%, time consuming 0.16 sec per frame(4K)

 ## update

 On Cityperson validation set